paulxiep/portfolio/invoice_parse/plan_ingestion.md

 - Lookup table: `source_identifier → tenant_id`
 - Telegram: `chat_id` mapped to tenant
 - Email: sender domain or specific address mapped to tenant
-- Unknown source → reject with error message
+- Unknown source → **always reply to user** (FM-4.1): "This bot is not configured for your account.
+Contact [admin] to register."
+Log unregistered attempts with `chat_id` for operator visibility.
+Never return 200 to Telegram without informing the user.

 ---